 Who’s more at risk for sudden death – young healthy athletes, or older, sedentary adults?
 Read on to learn more about how sudden cardiac death (SCD) affects everyone, no matter their age, race or gender.
 Surprisingly, SCD takes the lives of healthy athletes every day.
-Read on to learn the facts and what can be done about it.

 Athletes are often idolized for their physical prowess, but despite society’s assumptions of their health and fitness, this group in particular is prone to sudden cardiac death (SCD).
 When a young athlete is lost to SCD, the impact of this loss can be felt throughout their family, friends, school, and community.
 Such losses are often reported widely in the media, which has led some to suggest that the rate of SCD in young athletes may seem higher due to the publicity that generally accompanies such an event.
 In reality, the actual rate of SCD in athletes is unknown, and the estimated rates can vary widely.

 Estimates of sudden cardiac death in American athletes have a wide range of reported rates.
 Out of the seven studies reviewed for background information in Dr. Harmon, et al.’s study of SCD the rates in athletes, reported rates ranged from 1 in 23,000 athletes to 1 in 300,000 athletes.
 The studies reviewed relied on a variety of methods for collecting their data from media reports, retrospective surveys, voluntary registries, and insurance claims as ways of identifying an appropriate number of athlete SCD instances a year to be used as a numerator.
 The number of athlete participants per year must also be determined to calculate an appropriate rate of SCD in athletes.
 Dr. Harmon, et al. determined previous methods of calculating the denominator to be imprecise at best.